jermbo/Talks/CSSPreProcessors/CSSPreProcessors.md

 ### BEM

-The BEM methodology has been my preference for a while now.
+Using the BEM methodology has been my preference for a while now.
 One of the biggest reasons for the adoption is how well it goes hand in hand with Sass.

 Let's consider the following markup.